The OPM Data Breach: How the Government Jeopardized Our National Security for More than a Generation

 District Judge Amy Berman Jackson, in a fairness hearing at the U.S. District Court for the District of Columbia, said the $63 million settlement for breach victims was “fair, reasonable and adequate.”

-Learn about extensive AI initiatives happening at CDC, as well as the departments of Energy and Veterans Affairs in our new ebook, sponsored by Maximus. | Download today!
+Learn about several AI initiatives taking place in government in our new ebook, sponsored by Carahsoft. | Download today!

 Jackson made a preliminary approval of the settlement on June 7.